RHlNO/HydroneerModding/Modder Tools/README.md

 **Setting up HydroUMH**

 Getting started with Hydro UMH is decently simple.
 Included in this repository is a file titled &quot;HydroUMH.zip&quot;.
-Download it, extract its contents, and place them in the &quot;content&quot; directory of your Unreal project.
+Download it, extract its contents, and place them in the `content` directory of your Unreal project.
 The next time you launch the project, you should see that a folder called &quot;HydroUMH&quot; has been added to your content viewport in the project and you will find two things within it.
 Inside the &quot;HydroUMH&quot; folder you will see &quot;BP\_HookParent&quot; and under &quot;HydroUMH/Hooks&quot; you will see &quot;BP\_HookTemplate&quot;.
 To verify everything is set up correctly, make sure &quot;BP\_HookTemplate&quot; is a child of &quot;BP\_HookParent&quot;.
 Now you&#39;re all set up and ready to start modding with HydroUMH.

 **Using HydroUMH for Modding**